Child Therapy

 What is child therapy?

+Child therapy is counseling for children, at our practice ages 3 to 12, that helps a child understand and manage what they are feeling while helping caregivers respond in ways that build safety and connection.
 Children often show us they are struggling before they have the words to explain what is happening inside.
 You may notice big emotions, behavior changes, meltdowns, worry, withdrawal, difficulty with transitions, or tension in the parent-child relationship.
 Child therapy offers a supportive space to better understand what a child is experiencing and what may help them feel safer, more regulated, and more connected.
-At Bozeman Therapy & Counseling, we provide child therapy for children and families who want support with emotional well-being, behavior, development, and relationships, helping children feel more understood while supporting caregivers in responding in ways that strengthen connection and regulation.
+At Bozeman Therapy & Counseling, our child therapists work with children and families across Bozeman and the Gallatin Valley who want support with emotional well-being, behavior, development, and relationships.

 Children don't always have the words.
 Therapy gives them a safe way to be understood.